araa47/Flask-API-for-Authentication/Readme.md

 6) Fill in the config variables just like in the sample.env file.
 If you used the addon database, the database URL should be auto populated.

+7) Finally open the console on Heroku and run the db migration commands to fill the database.
+This is only required if its the first time using a new database.

 ## Website